Estimating the Probability of Meeting a Deadline in Hierarchical Plans: Complexity results

-\begin{proof} By reduction from subset sum.
-Construct r.v.s (``primitive tasks'') $Y_i$ as in the proof of Lemma~\ref{SumDiscreteRV}, and denote by $X$ the r.v. $\sum_{i=1}^{n} Y_{i}$.
+\begin{proof} By reduction from subset sum, defined as: given a set $S=\{s_{1},\dots,s_{n}\}$ of integers, and integer target value $T$, is there a subset of $S$ whose sum is exactly $T$?
+Given an instance of \textit{SubsetSum}, create the two-valued random variables $Y_{1},\dots,Y_{n} $ with $P_{Y_i}(s_i)=1/2$ and $P_{Y_i}(0)=1/2$.
+By construction, there exists a subset of $S$ summing to $T$ if and only if $P_{\sum_{i=0}^{n} Y_{i}}(T)>0$.
+Construct random variables (``primitive tasks'') $Y_i$ .
+Denote by $X$ the random variable $\sum_{i=1}^{n} Y_{i}$.
 Construct one parallel node with two children, one being the a sequence node having the completion time distribution defined by $X$, the other being a primitive task that has a completion time $T_j$ with probability 1.
 (We will use more than one such case, which differ only in the value of $T_j$, hence the subscript $j$).
-Denote by $M_j$ the r.v. that represents the completion time distribution of the parallel node, using this construction, with the respective $T_j$.
+Denote by $M_j$ the random variable that represents the completion time distribution of the parallel node, using this construction, with the respective $T_j$.
 Now consider computing the expectation of the $M_j$ for the following cases: $T_1 = T+{1}/{2}$ and $T_2 = T+{1}/{4}$.
-Thus we have, for $j\in\{ 1, 2\}$, by construction and the definition of expectation: { } where the second equality follows from the $Y_i$ all being integer-valued r.v.s (and therefore $X$ is also integer valued).
-Subtracting these expectations, we have $E[M_1]-E[M_2]=\frac{1}{4}P(X\leq T)$.
-Therefore, using the computed expected values, we can compute $P(X\leq T)$, and thus also $P(X=T)$, in polynomial time. \end{proof}
+Thus we have, for $j\in\{ 1, 2\}$, by construction and the definition of expectation: { } where the second equality follows from the $Y_i$ all being integer-valued random variables (and therefore $X$ is also integer valued).
+Subtracting these expectations, we have $E[M_1]-E[M_2]=\frac{1}{4}F_{X}( T)$.
+Therefore, using the computed expected values, we can compute $F_{X}( T)$, and thus also $P(X=T)$, in polynomial time. \end{proof}

+To complete the picture, we also state the complexity of the deadline problem for trees with only parallel nodes: